guidobouman/emails-input/README.md

 </script>
 ```

+The entered (valid) emails wil be rendered as a comma-separated list in a hidden input element.
+See the config section to control the field name.

 ## Style

 The list of classes below is added to the rendered elements, so the user can make Emails Input fit into any app or project.